TokenBrice/blog/content/nft/_index.md

 * On **Uniswap V3**, liquidity providing positions are represented by an NFT.
 * On **Curve**, an NFT is used as a receipt for inter-active swaps via Synthetix (6 min delay)
 * On **Mai.Finance**, a money market, the vault is represented by an NFT
-* On **StakeDAO**, users stak their xSDT to earn points used to mint NFTs that give bonuses on the platform
+* On **StakeDAO**, users stake their xSDT to earn points used to mint NFTs that give bonuses on the platform
-* Finally **Alchemix** which recently suffered a technical problem on AlETH offers an NFT to users who refund the money unduly received.
+* Finally **Alchemix** which recently suffered a technical problem on AlETH offered an NFT to users who refund the money unduly received.

 ![uniswap-v3-LP-NFT](/img/others/uniswapv3-lp-nft.gif "Visual of a Uniswap V3 NFT-LP")